Across Northern Spain and Portugal

 Upon arrival, transfer to your hotel.
 This afternoon is at leisure to relax before tonight’s welcome dinner.
 (D)

 A morning tour introduces you to the city on the River Tagus.
 The afternoon is free for independent exploration.
 (B)

 Leaving Lisbon via the coastal route, stop in the small fortified town of Obidos and in the seaside village of Nazare.
 Mid-afternoon you'll reach lovely Oporto, Portugal’s second largest city and World Heritage site.
 (B,D)

 Day 5 — Oporto

-Highlights of today’s city tour include colorful Bolhao Market, the historic city center, Baroque Clerigos Church, and the sophisticated Foz oceanfront district.
+Highlights of today’s city tour include colorful Bolhao Market, the historic city center, the baroque Clerigos Church, and the sophisticated Foz oceanfront district.
 Then enjoy an hour long cruise on the Douro River.
 End the tour with a visit to a port lodge for a tasting of the fortified wine exclusive to the region.
-(B,D)
+(B,L,D)